voxeet/voxeet-uxkit-cordova/README.md

 ## Implementation

-After the installation, the project exports all the elements to integrate them into your application.
-They are directly injected inside the global variables of your project, it means that you can directly call the `VoxeetSDK` instance and the `UserInfo` constructor whenever needed.
+After installation, the project exports all the elements to integrate them into your application.
+They are directly injected inside the global variables of your project; you can directly call the `VoxeetSDK` instance and the `UserInfo` constructor whenever needed.

 ```javascript
 //somewhere in your code